 The grain of the Incas, quinoa rocks when it comes to protein.
 Quinoa is high in calcium, Vitamin E, phosphorous and iron.
 Warm and sweet in nature, quinoa creates strength through the entire body and is one of the most easily digested grains.
 It helps to regenerate the Liver, nourish the Kidneys and Spleen and helps to treat depression.
 Quinoa needs to be rinsed to remove the natural pesticide called saponins that the plant produces to protect itself.
 Grilled Ratatouille with Quinoa.

 There are more than 40,000 varieties of rice cultivated in the world ranging in color from white to black.
 Staggering number isn’t it?
 Each grain has slightly different energetics, but as a general whole rice is neutral and sweet and nourishes the Stomach and the Spleen.
 It is high in B vitamins, calcium and proteins.
 It builds Qi (energy) and creates vitality.
-Whole rice can be difficult for clients with IBS and digestive issues to start with so try mixing white rice like Basamati or Jasmine with brown rice until your system adapts.
+Whole rice can be difficult for clients with IBS and digestive issues to start with.
+Try mixing white rice like Basamati or Jasmine with brown rice until your system adapts.
 If you have a lot of dampness or parasites eat whole brown rice slightly under cooked, as it passes through the system it will pull out the excess.
 Rice congee is my “go to” for illness especially in children and elderly.
 I mentioned different energetics, right?
-The black rice pictured below is one of about 4,000 varieties (some glutenous, some not) of black rice and has the same energetics but adds in nourishing the Water organs of Bladder and Kidney–and it’s particularly delish with cinnamon chicken.
+Forbidden rice is a gorgeous black rice and is one of about 4,000 varieties (some glutenous, some not) of black rice and has the same energetics but adds in nourishing the Water organs of Bladder and Kidney–and it’s particularly delish with cinnamon chicken.

 Sorghum is America’s third leading grain crop–and one that doesn’t find it’s way to many people’s table.
 High in iron, potassium and phosphorus sorghum is another building grain.
 Warming and sweet, it enters the Spleen and the Stomach.
 Add sorghum at a 15% ratio to wheat flour in baking recipes.
 Great in cookies, cakes and pies.

 Teff, the traditional grain of Ethiopia, dates back to 4000 BC and is the smallest grain in the world.
 It’s produced in Ethiopia, India, Australia and…Idaho.
 Teff’s name is derived from the word “teffa” meaning lost, which is easy to do with this minuscule little grain.
 Rich red and brown color teff has a nutty sweet flavor.
 A 1/4 cup of teff packs 7 grams of protein.
 It’s high in calcium, iron, phosphorus and fiber.
 Teff enters the Stomach and Spleen and drains dampness.
-It is ground into flour for baked goods and fermented as a drink.
-Need to thicken up a soup, stew, sauce or gravy?
-Use teff.
-A miniscule 1/2 cup of teff can absorb 2-4 cups of water–which is why it drains dampness in the body.
-Pour leftover porridge out onto a cookie sheet and you in a short time it will have thickened.
-Slice it like polenta, brush it with olive oil and broil or grill it….use it as a pizza crust.
+It is ground into flour for baked goods, fermented as a drink, used to thickens soups, stews, gravy or stir fry.
+Or eat it as sweet or savory porridge.
 For fun, pop a little dry teff in a skillet over medium heat until little white puffs appear.
 Teff porridge makes a wonderful breakfast.

-Not a rice and not really a grain, wild rice is a seed, and was a staple of the Native Americans.
+Not a rice and not really a grain, wild rice is a seed.
 Like grains, it is high in fiber, use for constipation and overall bowel health and to lower cholesterol.
 Wild rice is high in protein and superior to white rice in antioxidants. it is also high in folic acid making it beneficial during pregnancy.
 Add wild rice to soups or how about a lovely pilaf?